-With FinovateEurope just weeks away, we’ve been paying close attention to European fintech.
-Not only did the sector have a banner year for innovation, it scored a record amount of VC investments.
+FinovateEurope is just weeks away, so we’ve been paying closer attention to European fintech.
+The sector not only achieved a banner year for innovation, but also scored a record amount of VC investments.

 In an article titled, Britain’s Booming Fintech Scene, Ayondo reports that the region’s fintech sector brought in a record amount of venture capital funding in 2015, 63% of which was raised by London-based companies.
 Of that London total, a quarter went to fintech companies.
 The article also notes that venture capital investment rose from £34 million in 2010 to £312 million in the first six months of 2015.

-In the summer of 2015, British Chancellor George Osborne appointed Eileen Burbidge as an ambassador for fintech.
-Having an governmental voice for fintech positions the U.K.’s industry for growth.
-In fact, London & Partners anticipates an additional 8% of the U.K.-based online population will start using fintech products in 2016.
+In the summer of 2015, British Chancellor George Osborne appointed Eileen Burbidge as an ambassador for fintech, to establish a governmental voice for fintech and to position the U.K.’s industry for growth.
+London & Partners anticipates an additional 8% of the U.K.-based online population will start using fintech products in 2016.

-Aire.io, a startup committed to helping users with thin-credit files build a credit score, is headquartered in the Silicon Roundabout.
+Aire.io, a startup committed to help thin-credit-file users build a credit score, is headquartered in the Silicon Roundabout.
 Founded in 2014, the company’s CEO Aneesh Varma talked with us about its London roots.

 According to Varma, the environment has helped foster the startup’s growth: “We ourselves just moved into larger offices to create space as we are actively hiring to grow our team.
 Being in Shoreditch has been enlightening, as it feels like we are the outsiders who are rethinking how to fix up the cracks of the financial district next door.”

-Additionally, Varma noted the active role Aire plays in the startup scene by giving back to the fintech community: “We are also gearing up to host events to help create an opportunity for banks and lenders to meet the very people we are trying to help (we call them Citizens of Aire).
-We think it really will help put perspective on why Aire matters to the wider ecosystem.”
+Additionally, Varma noted the active role Aire plays in the startup scene by giving back to the fintech community: “We are also gearing up to host events to help create an opportunity for banks and lenders to meet the very people we are trying to help—we call them Citizens of Aire.”
+Varma says the moves will showcase why Aire matters to the “wider fintech ecosystem.”

 *Read the rest of the interview in the addendum at the bottom of this post.

 In Germany banks are beginning to invest in fintech.
-Commerzbank, the country’s second-largest bank, invested in five fintech companies through its investment arm CommerzVentures.
-Deusche Bank, Germany’s largest lender, is also getting into the mix by opening innovation hubs in London, Berlin, and Silicon Valley.
+Commerzbank, the country’s second-largest bank, invested in five fintech companies through its investment arm, CommerzVentures.
+Deusche Bank, Germany’s largest lender, is entering the mix by opening innovation hubs in London, Berlin, and Silicon Valley.

 Peer-to-peer bitcoin lending platform Bitbond is based in Berlin.
-Earlier this week we chatted with the startup’s CEO & Co-founder Radoslav Albrecht who described the city’s attitudes toward fintech.
-Albrecht says that fintech activity is somewhat centralized in Berlin, recently ranked the fastest growing startup hub in the world by Compass.co.
-Albrecht says that one of the contributing factors is the much-lower living expenses in Berlin compared with other large German cities.
+Earlier this week we spoke with the startup’s co-founder and CEO Radoslav Albrecht who described the city’s attitudes toward fintech.
+Albrecht says fintech activity is somewhat centralized in Berlin, recently ranked the fastest growing startup hub in the world by Compass.co.
+Albrecht notes that one of the contributing factors is the much-lower living expenses in Berlin compared with other large German cities.

 Bitbond, which debuted its Autoinvest feature at FinovateEurope 2015, has been doing well over the past year, shifting its focus from consumer loans to SMB loans.
 Almost 40% of Bitbond lenders have deployed around $100,000 of capital through the Autoinvest tool, which enables investors to define investment preferences, and invests automatically on their behalf.